-Freeman House is about supporting every Youth and Family to be included in community, and to be contributors to a diverse and thriving region.
-Freeman House Programs, and Community Hub coordination of services, are intended to help underserved Youth and Families access the supports they identify are needed to help them get on with their lives.
-Supports include
+Freeman House is about supporting every Youth and Family across diversities of unique experience, culture, and LGBT2Q+ identities to be included in a safe and sustainable community, and to be contributors to a diverse and thriving region.
+Freeman House and local Community Hub coordination of support and Services, are intended to help underserved Youth, Adults and Families access the Services they identify are needed to prevent problems and help them get on with their lives.
+Supports at Freeman House include

 The Youth Outreach Program provides Youth 16+ with

 The Community Hub supports a consistent, coordinated Continuum of practice that brings together service providers across program areas to

 Our work with Youth, Families and the Community Hub provides a unique opportunity to respond from Prevention & Health Promotion perspectives.

 FSWNS Men’s Intervention Services in Lunenburg County and the Western Region

 The Men’s Intervention Program housed at Freeman House in Lunenburg County addresses men’s use of violence within a coordinated community response.
 In addition, the Men’s Intervention Program is located within a collaborative Community Hub approach that also includes Youth Outreach, a Family Program, and coordination of local services.
 This Community Hub approach can connect underserved men and families with an additional range of risk reducing, safety enhancing supports as needed, spanning the Social Determinants of Health.
 These supports may include: food security, education, employment, housing support, community inclusion, and attention to areas of underservice that impact on men’s adult relationships, such as men’s historical experience of violence and sexual abuse.
 This effectively links Intervention with Early Intervention, Prevention and Health Promotion.
 The goal of the Men’s Intervention Program at Freeman House is to address risk within this coordinated and comprehensive community response, and, support men, families and our communities in moving forward safely and sustainably.